eurotech/edc-examples/README.md

 ##EDC Example Projects##

+###edc-android###
+This is a demo application demonstrating the use of the EDC Platform on a Android smartphone.
+Within the application the user can publish, contro-publish, auto-publish, and receive messages from user-defined topics and assets.
+See the edc-android README for a more detailed explanation.

 ###cleanweb-dashboard###
 This is an example 'dashboard' that shows how to use the REST APIs of Everyware Cloud to retrive information and display it in a meaningful and specific way.
 It shows how to include simple maps, widgets, and other features and can be used as a starting point for a custom portal view.